Running Costs of Agas

 2.2kW Hobs 0.17 £0.04

-Running costs are based on October 2025 prices of 26.35p/kWh and official testing data from Electrickit.
+Running costs are based on July 2026 prices of 26.11p/kWh and official testing data from Electrickit.
 Please note that running costs will vary depending on usage.
 We recommend using the Electrickit flexibly, turning on and off only when needed, to reduce energy consumption.
 Energy consumption also varies depending on optional hob types and whether an independent warming plate is installed.

 Using flexibility of temperatures will reduce your energy consumption.
 For more information on how to keep energy costs as low as possible for controllable models, visit our controllable aga energy usage page, Getting the Best from your Electrickit and How to Save Money on your Controllable Aga pages.
 To find out more about how converting your Aga to Electrickit could save you money, visit our Crunching the Numbers page.